I'm sure I've eaten hundreds of my Mom's Cinnamon Rolls over the years.

 Roll the dough on a lightly floured surface into a rectangle using a rolling pin.

-Brush dough with melted butter.
-Note: Don’t skimp on the butter because the cinnamon sugar mixture needs something to adhere to.
+Brush dough with almost but not quite melted butter.
+Note: Don't skimp on the butter because the cinnamon sugar mixture needs something to adhere to.

 When it comes time to butter the dough and sprinkle with cinnamon sugar, don't be shy.